Sunday, June 16, 2019

 Day 4 Savill Garden and Windsor Great Park

 The Savill Garden is superb.
-We did not get to see all of the gardens, as we had other things on the to-do-list.
+We did not get to see all of the gardens, as we had other things on the to-do list.

 In 1947, King George VI gave Cumberland Lodge to an educational foundation.

-We could not get a tour so I asked: Do you have any guidebooks?
-Two, as a matter of fact.
+We could not get a tour, so I asked, "Do you have any guidebooks?"
+Two, in fact.
 Katrina and I each bought both guidebooks.
-A win for us and for Cumberland Lodge.
+This was a win for us and for Cumberland Lodge.

 A few weeks ago, I saw the movie All is True, which was about Shakespeare's final years at Stratford-upon-Avon.
 The movie starred Sir Kenneth Branagh and Dame Judi Dench.
 The movie was filmed at Dorney Court, a Tudor home near Datchet.
 The house remains in the Palmer family but is only open a few times a year.
 In her response to me in an email, Anna Palmer said that the exterior of the house can be seen from the parking lot of a garden center.
-Katrina pulled out her GPS and off we went.
+Katrina pulled out her GPS, and off we went.
 It was pouring rain by the time we got there, but I did get a few photos.
-Dorney Court will be open in August and Katrina plans to visit and tell me more about.
+Dorney Court will be open in August, and Katrina plans to visit and tell me more about it.
 The Garden Center sells postcards and a guidebook, which I purchased.

-In the evening, Katrina and I joined another good friend, biographer Coryne Hall and her husband, Colin, for dinner at a local restaurant.
+In the evening, Katrina and I joined another good friend, biographer Coryne Hall, and her husband, Colin, for dinner at a local restaurant.

 a pheasant